My Banner

 There is some question in my mind as to the authenticity of the picture.
 Notice that there are just a couple of mounted gendarmes to the left and a few spectators standing in the street, unrestrained by the usual line of police or military.
 Contrary to all other execution photos, there are no spectators either in the windows of the building behind the machine.
 This may have a logical explanation but it still raises a suspicion that the photo may be staged.
 The two or three figures that are walking behind the guillotine are a bit sketchy but not as obviously fake as those that were added to the Languille photo of 1905.
 On the other hand, the guillotine and the fourgon appear to be real enough so if it is not a photo taken during the actual execution, it was most likely still taken on the day of the execution.

-This picture was taken in Lons-le-Saulnier in 1897, when murderer, Pierre Vaillat was executed by Louis Deibler assisted by his son, Anatole.
+This picture was taken in Lons-le-Saulnier on April 20th, 1897 when the murderer, Pierre Vaillat, was executed by Louis Deibler assisted by his son, Anatole.
 The "fourgon" (Horse-drawn closed carriage), seen on the right, was used to transport the guillotine to the place of execution, sometimes as far as 500 miles from Paris where the machine was stored (until 1911) in a garage at 60bis Rue de la Folie-Regnault.
 After the execution, it was also used to take the body away for medical examination and burial.

 The picture is detailed enough to show the outline of the top-mounted pulley, the distinctive 3-bolt mouton and the metal claw under the crossbar.
 The brass lined lunette, the body basket and the metal braces on the uprights are also visible.
 There are no visible differences between this guillotine and the ones seen below in newer pictures.
 It does appear that from 1872 to 1939 the guillotine did not undergo any significant changes, if any at all.

 The improvements rumoured to have been made by Anatole Deibler, and reported in a few books, are the addition of rollers to the mouton (in 1899), the brass tracks, the rollers on the bascule and the spring buffers.
-All these claims are refuted by the fact that the guillotine from Saint-Pierre, which was stored on the remote island without being used from 1889 to 1990s, already had all the "Deibler improvements" and is in fact identical to the 1907-1909 guillotine.
+All these claims are refuted by the fact that the guillotine from Saint-Pierre, which was stored on the remote island without being used from 1889 to the 1990s, already had all the "Deibler improvements" and is in fact identical to the guillotine photographed in 1907 and 1909.
 With those facts we can safely label the "Deibler rollers and other improvements" as yet another guillotine myth.

 This photo is a well known picture taken before the execution of Henri Languille, in Orléans, on June 28th, 1905.
 The picture was admittedly touched up by Photography Studio Joseph to add figures of Languille, his executioners and a priest because the photo they had taken during the actual execution did not turn out.
 The anecdote validates the widely circulated postcard photo, with the obviously fake handpainted figures, as having been taken before that execution.